eurofurence/ef-telecommunication-device-management-system/provision/README.md

 # Provisioning

 This folder can be used to deploy provisioning data to the VoIP phones.
+See main `README.md` for more information.